 Well, that's nice, but notice, you have another data set here, for which you can also find the mean.
 This is called the Mean Absolute Deviation.
 In this case, it's equal to 1.52 hours.

 But Mean Absolute Deviation is not Variance.
-Variance is actually the sum of the squares of each of these numbers, averaged out:
+Variance, denoted by sigma squared, is actually the sum of the squares of each of these numbers, averaged out:

 So here, the Variance = (0.62 + 1.42 + 1.62 + 2.42 + 1.62)/5 = 5.72.

 You may recall from my last stats post that I wrote about the distinction between the sample mean and the population mean.
 In the above example, the 5 teens constitute our entire population, and the formula above is for population variance, denoted by sigma squared.
 (Also note that population mean is denoted by mu.)